microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/core-concepts/application-stack.md

 otherwise, it sends a `ReviewMsg` to the Coder Agent for another round of code generation.

-This behavior contract is a case of a multi-agent pattern called Reflection, where a generation result is reviewed by another round of generation, to improve the overall quality.
+This behavior contract is a case of a multi-agent pattern called _reflection_, where a generation result is reviewed by another round of generation, to improve the overall quality.